voxpupuli/puppet-tuned/README.md

 By default the tuned recommended profile is activated unless you select another one.
 This means two puppet runs are required in the default case: one to install tuned and one to populate the fact.

+If you set `active_profile` to a specific value, rather than the fact fallthrough, just one run is required.

 ## Usage

 The parameters you're most likly to need are: